-Funding Source Funding Source Description Arterial Street Fees Fund The Arterial Street Fees Fund reconstruction of arterial stre Bike Paths and Trails Donations This fund is used to account to the construction of bike ar Community Development Block Grant Program (CDBG) This federally funding program a suitable living environment, households and are issued t (HUD).
-These funds can be us Developer Contributions Developers contribute funds Gas Tax This special revenue fund is r implements the City Council's maintenance.
-Funding for thi proceeds and a transfer from Sidewalk Bonds These bonds are issued to fir of sidewalks throughout the Special Improvement District (SID) Bonds A SID is a group of propertie public improvements.
-Some include street paving, curb ar Improvement costs are carrie Street Maintenance Fees The street maintenance spec quality streets and street mai and to continue to improve District #1 is comprised of the District #2 is the remainder of Traffic Division operations, PA Tax Increment Financing (TIF) Tax Increment Financing (TIF) redevelopment authority to g for improvement, known as a as property values increase, th in a fund that is used for publ from a new TIF district could k improvements, tree planting, and other streetscape beautif has three active TIF districts: D d is for the construction and eet segments within the City.
+Funding Source Description Arterial Street Fees Fund The Arterial Street Fees Fund is for the construction and reconstruction of arterial street segments within the City.
+Bike Paths and Trails Donations This fund is used to account for the contributions and grants related to the construction of bike and pedestrian pathways.
+Community Development Block Grant Program (CDBG) This federally funding program is uses by local governments to provide decent housing, a suitable living environment, and to expand economic opportunities for local income households and are issued through the US Dept. of Housing and Urban Development (HUD).
+These funds can be used for construction of public facilities, including transportation.
+Developer Contributions Developers contribute funds to a transportation project.
+Gas Tax This special revenue fund is managed by the Billings Public Works Department and implements the City Council's goals relating to maintaining quality streets and street maintenance.
+Funding for this activity is derived from the City's share of Gas Tax proceeds and a transfer from the Street Maintenance District Fund for maintenance.
+Sidewalk Bonds These bonds are issued to finance the repair and/or replacement of sidewalks throughout the com- munity.
+Special Improvement District (SID) Bonds A SID is a group of properties that become a legal entity in order to construct public improvements.
+Some improvements that can be constructed through an SID include street paving, curb and gutter, water main, sewer main, and storm drain.
+Improvement costs are carried by property owners within the SID boundaries.
+Street Maintenance Fees The street maintenance special assessment districts provide funding to maintain quality streets and street maintenance for the safety of residents and visitors and to continue to improve the city's street network.
+Street Maintenance District #1 is comprised of the central downtown area and Street Maintenance District #2 is the remainder of the city.
+This program includes the City's Street-Traffic Division operations, PAVER Program, and Street Light Maintenance.
+Tax Increment Financing (TIF) Tax Increment Financing (TIF) is a mechanism that allows a local government or redevelopment authority to generate revenues for a group of blighted properties targeted for improvement, known as a TIF district.
+As improvements are made within the district, and as property values increase, the incremental increases in property tax revenue are captured in a fund that is used for public improvements within the district.
+The funds generated from a new TIF district could be used to finance projects such as street and parking improvements, tree planting, installation of new bike racks, trash containers and benches, and other streetscape beautification projects within the designated area.
+Billings currently has three active TIF districts: Downtown TIFD, East Billings TIFD, and South Billings TIFD.